 Hunt the Squirrel ~ Duple is an English Country Dance.
-It was published by Playford (John Young) in 1709 in The Dancing Master, 14th ed..
+It was published by Playford (John Young) (website) in 1709 in The Dancing Master, 14th ed..
 It was interpreted by George Williams in 2020.
 It is a proper Duple Minor dance.
-The dance lasts 64 bars.
+The minor set lasts 64 bars.

 The tune, also called Hunt the Squirrel, was published in Playford with the dance.
 It was performed by Bare Necessities (Earl Gaddis, Mary Lea, Peter Barnes, and Jacqueline Schwab) on the album A Playford Ball.
 The music is used with permission from the Country Dance Society, Boston Centre, Inc.